 Regularly review MyPack Portal to determine each document’s receipt; we will update your status within two to three days of document receipt.
 If we find that we need additional information, you will receive an email request.

 After we receive all required documents, we will compare that information to your FAFSA and make any necessary corrections.
 Verification is typically processed within 15 business days of the date that all required documentation is received.
-You will be informed via email of any changes in your EFC and aid package that result from verification.
+You will be informed via email of any changes in your EFC and financial aid eligibility that result from verification.

 To view your Verification and other documentation in your portal: